Definition of

 Aluminum is a superconductor.

 Aluminum and tin are two examples of superconducting materials.
-The materials are often cooled with liquid helium to allow them to reach the critical temperature mentioned above.
-When the material becomes superconducting, it can be used to develop circuits and electromagnets .
+It is common for materials to be cooled with liquid helium so that they can reach the aforementioned critical temperature.
+When the material is transformed into a superconductor, it can be used for the development of circuits and electromagnets .

-Currently, among the most useful and interesting applications of the aforementioned superconducting materials are the following:
+Currently, among the most useful and interesting applications given to the aforementioned superconducting materials, the following stand out:

--In the medical field, they have been used to treat aneurysms without surgery, to remove tumors, and even to correct arteries that have suffered damage.
+-Within the medical field they have been used to solve aneurysms without having to use surgery, to remove tumors and even to correct arteries that had suffered some damage.

 -In the scientific field, they have been used and continue to be used to undertake studies of plant growth.